spryker/spryker-docs/docs/scos/user/features/202108.0/tax-feature-overview.md

   - /docs/en/international-tax-rates-sets-1
 ---

-The *Tax* feature allows you to define taxes for the items you sell.
+The *Tax* feature lets you define taxes for the items you sell.
 The feature is represented by two entities: tax rates and tax sets.

 The tax rate is the percentage of the sales price that buyer pays as a tax.
 In the default Spryker implementation, the tax rate is defined per country where the tax applies.
 See [Managing tax rates](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/tax-rates/managing-tax-rates.html) for details on how to create and manage tax rates for countries in the Back Office.